 If your tent isn’t already waterproofed, it is recommended that you do this before digging trenches to keep your tent safe.

 First, you have to know exactly where the water is coming in from.
+For this step, take everything out of your tent you don’t want wet.

 However, if you’re doing this and it’s already raining out, you’d better hurry!